 - text box an area in a dialog box, window, or screen that accommodates your data entry.
 A text box is a type of field.
-(See "field".) - displays as a link in the left panel-the navigation panel-of a screen.
-By clicking the link for a topic, the window for that topic displays in the right panel of the screen, or a many of sub to a menu of sub-topics opens.
+(See "field".) - topic a topic displays as a link in the left panel-the navigation panel-of a screen.
+By clicking the link for a topic, the window for that topic displays in the right panel of the screen, or a menu of sub-topics opens.